 I’ve started asking more people for consent to track their data and I’m excited to have gotten my first rejection.
 At this milestone, I’ll take a moment to solidify some of the central questions I’ve been asking myself.

 The difference is abstraction: a couple of footprints on a sidewalk mean nothing without context, but when fully collected and ordered, they form a path.
 What if you were lost, and the photographer could make footprints appear ahead of you, illuminating the next step?
 That sounds useful, so maybe you’d consent to the photographing.
-Part of informed consent is knowing your end of the bargain: you’ll let Google Maps record your path in return for the promise of efficient directions.
+Part of informed consent is knowing your end of the bargain: you’ll let Google Maps record your path in return for efficient directions.
 But would you consent to data collection without a tangible, measurable benefit?
 Would you let the stranger continue photographing your footprints without reason?

-This is where I get stuck because I’m struggling to define “functional” data.
+This is where I get stuck because I struggle to define “functional” data.
 Mouse coordinates, in the abstract, serve no personal function.
 Even spread across a timeline, they still mean nothing.
 But the act of collection, the creation and existence of this data—whom does that make responsible for its preservation, transportation, modification, or eventual destruction?
 I could hire someone else to manage my data in a cloud somewhere, but that would give it undue attention—and I still haven’t pinned down a tangible benefit.